Recognizing the Early Signs of Alzheimer’s Disease

 Updated: 3 days ago

 Alzheimer’s disease doesn’t happen overnight.
 It develops slowly, often starting with small changes that may seem like normal aging.
 We all forget things occasionally, but when forgetfulness starts interfering with daily life, it could be something more serious, like the early stages of Alzheimer’s disease.
-However, recognizing the early signs can make a big difference in getting timely care and support.
-These are some early changes you’ll want to pay attention to:
+Recognizing the early signs can make a big difference in getting timely care and support.

-One of the common signs of Alzheimer's disease, especially in the early stages, is difficulty recalling newly learned information, forgetting important events, asking the same question multiple times, and ending up using memory aids or relying on family members for things they used to handle themselves.
+One of the common signs of Alzheimer's disease, especially in the early stages, is difficulty recalling newly learned information.
+Forgetting important events, asking the same question multiple times, and relying on memory aids or family members for things they used to handle themselves are all red flags.

-Aging adults with memory changes, such as Alzheimer's, often have difficulty completing daily tasks, such as using the microwave, driving to a familiar location, or remembering the rules of their favorite game.
-Every familiar task becomes confusing and frustrating.
+Aging adults with memory changes, such as Alzheimer's, often have difficulty completing daily tasks.
+This includes using the microwave, driving to a familiar location, or remembering the rules of their favorite game.
+Every familiar task can become confusing and frustrating.

 Alzheimer’s can cause an aging adult to lose track of dates, seasons, and the passage of time.
-They may struggle to understand events that aren’t happening immediately, and sometimes even forget where they are or how they arrived there.
+They may struggle to understand events that aren’t happening immediately.
+Sometimes, they may even forget where they are or how they arrived there.

 It’s normal to struggle to find the right word occasionally.
-But for aging adults with Alzheimer's, simple words may be forgotten or replaced with unusual ones, repeating the exact phrases, or stopping mid-conversation can all be signs.
+However, for aging adults with Alzheimer's, simple words may be forgotten or replaced with unusual ones.
+They might repeat the same phrases or stop mid-conversation.
 Conversations may feel more challenging to follow or less enjoyable.

 If you've noticed many of these signs in a loved one, it's essential not to ignore them.
 Start incorporating cognitive stimulation exercises to maintain mental sharpness.

 Loved ones living with Alzheimer’s or other forms of dementia often experience changes in judgment and decision-making.
-They may show poor financial judgment, such as mishandling money, or neglect personal hygiene and self-care, such as cleanliness.
+They may show poor financial judgment, mishandling money, or neglect personal hygiene and self-care.

 Alzheimer’s disease can affect how the brain processes visual and spatial information.
-This means loved ones with Alzheimer's may have trouble judging distances, reading, recognizing objects, or even identifying familiar faces.
-These vision and perception challenges are not caused by eye problems, but by the brain’s difficulty in interpreting what the eyes see.
+Loved ones with Alzheimer's may have trouble judging distances, reading, recognizing objects, or even identifying familiar faces.
+These vision and perception challenges are not caused by eye problems but by the brain’s difficulty in interpreting what the eyes see.

 Spotting the early signs of Alzheimer's can be difficult.
-Many symptoms can be mistaken for normal aging, but when these changes become frequent and start affecting daily life, it’s essential not to ignore them.
+Many symptoms can be mistaken for normal aging.
+However, when these changes become frequent and start affecting daily life, it’s essential not to ignore them.
 Early detection allows families to seek medical advice, explore treatment options, and put the proper support in place.

 Consider reaching out to a healthcare professional for guidance.
 Seeking professional help for your loved one does not mean you're being selfish.
 Prioritizing your own well-being is an essential part of providing compassionate, sustainable care.